joshajohnson/Hub16/README.md

 * [Enclosure Manufacturing](Documents/enclosure-manufacturing.md)

 ### Errata / Changelog
 * Boards purchased between June 12 and June 22 2020 will not go into the bootloader upon resting from software.
-Workaround: reset board with physical reset button under board.
+Workaround: reset board with physical reset button on bottom of PCB.
 Fix: reflash the bootloader following [these instructions](Documents/firmware-install.md).

 * Firmware builds prior to 27th June do not continually send characters when the encoders are depressed.
 Update to the latest firmware to resolve.
 * Firmware builds prior to 9th June have issues with the bottom right key `p` not functioning correctly.
 Update to the latest firmware to resolve.